 and \commt{increasing $t$ with the rate $L$ (e.g. 0.1) until $\sum_{j \in \mathcal{J}_k} p_{n',j} \leq \alpha$}.

-\subsection{Generic distillation for statistical stability}
+\subsection{Generic Distillation for Statistical Stability}

-Based on the asymptotic properties derived above, we come up with a generic distillation approach for statistical stability.
-We begin with a real dataset $\mathcal{D}$ and train a black box teacher model $F$ on it. \commt{We do not specify the form of $F$ but assume it is not intelligible by itself.
+Based on the asymptotic properties derived above, we produce a generic distillation approach for statistical stability.
+We begin with a real dataset $\mathcal{D}$ and train a black-box teacher model $F$ on it. \commt{We do not specify the form of $F$ but assume it is not intelligible by itself.
 And we are interested in explaining its predictions}

-By using the pretrained teacher model $F$, we can generate a synthetic data $\{(X_i,F(X_i))\}_{i=1}^{n_{\text{init}}}$ of initial size $n_{\text{init}}$. \commt{This can be generated according to either a fixed or estimated distribution.
-We use a kernel smoother throughout the paper \citep{wand1994kernel}.} There are also many state-of-the-art approaches with deep generative modeling, such as mixture density network \citep{bishop1994mixture}, generative adversarial networks (GAN) \citep{creswell2018generative} and variational autoencoder (VAE) \citep{kingma2013auto}. \commt{Alternatively, we can} ignore dependence between different covariates and use a simple Gaussian distribution or binomial distribution to model each covariate according to data types.
+By using the pre-trained black-box teacher model $F$, we can generate a synthetic data $\{(X_i,F(X_i))\}_{i=1}^{n_{\text{init}}}$ of initial size $n_{\text{init}}$. \commt{This can be generated according to either a fixed or estimated distribution.
+We use a kernel smoother throughout the paper \citep{wand1994kernel}.} There are also many state-of-the-art approaches with deep generative modeling, such as mixture density networks \citep{bishop1994mixture}, generative adversarial networks \citep[GAN,][]{creswell2018generative} and variational autoencoder \citep[VAE,][]{kingma2013auto}. \commt{Alternatively, we can} ignore dependence between covariates and use a simple Gaussian distribution or multinomial distribution to model each covariate according to its data type.